 Section \ref{sec:exapp} gives a number of examples of the workings out of the previous theory.
-In particular, we give examples of schemes $X$ with involutions $\lambda: X\to X$ that are neither unramified nor trivial, along with a classification of the various types of $\lambda$-involutions of Azumaya algebras, Examples \ref{ex:mixed} and \ref{ex:semistandard}.
+In particular, we give examples of schemes $X$ with involutions $\lambda: X\to X$ that are neither unramified nor trivial, along with a classification of the various types of $\lambda$-involutions of Azumaya algebras, e.g., Examples \ref{ex:mixed} and \ref{ex:semistandard}.

-While this overview has so far been written in the language of schemes, the majority of the results are established in the setting of locally ringed Grothendieck topoi, of which the \'etale site of a scheme is a special case.
+While this overview has so far been written in the language of schemes, the majority of the results are established in the setting of locally ringed Grothendieck topoi, of which the \'etale ringed topoi of a scheme is a special case.
 The advantage of this generality is that all the results above also apply, essentially verbatim, to Azumaya algebras with involution over a topological $C_2$-space, or to Azumaya algebras with involutions on algebraic stacks.
 The applicability of our results in the context of other sites associated with schemes, e.g., the Zariski site, the fppf site, the Nisnevich site and some large sites, is discussed in Subsection~\ref{subsec:examples-of-exact-quo}.

-The comparison of Azumaya algebras over schemes with topological Azumaya algebras having proved useful in the past, for instance in \cite{antieau_unramified_2014}, \cite{antieau_topology_2015}, we are lead to consider a comparison or complex-realization result.
-In the case of a commutative, finite type, regular $\CC$-algebra $R$ with a Galois involution $\lambda$, we can compare the theory of Azumaya $R$-algebras with involutions restricting to $\lambda$ on the centre with the theory of topological Azumaya algebras with involution on the complex manifold $(\Spec R)_{\text{an}}$.
+Comparison of Azumaya algebras over schemes with topological Azumaya algebras has proved useful in the past, for instance in \cite{antieau_unramified_2014}, \cite{antieau_topology_2015}.
+Having the previous theory available also in the topological context, we consider a finite type, regular $\CC$-algebra $R$ with an unramified involution $\lambda$ and compare the theory of Azumaya $R$-algebras with involutions restricting to $\lambda$ on the centre with the theory of topological Azumaya algebras with involution on the complex manifold $(\Spec R)_{\text{an}}$.
 This is carried out in Subsection~\ref{subsec:morphisms}, specifically in Example \ref{ex:complexRealization}.